-Medium-term-Management-Plan Monitoring Meeting:
+Medium-term-Management-Plan Monitoring Meeting, Group Strategy Meeting:

-This meeting consists of four full-time directors, one full-time auditor, persons designated by division heads and the representative director when deemed necessary.
+Each meetings consist of three full-time directors, one full-time auditor, persons designated by division heads and the representative director when deemed necessary.
 The meeting is held once a month.
-The meeting deliberates on matters referred to the Board of Directors, matters concerning the overall policy on the execution of duties, matters related to the promotion and progress of the medium-term management plan, management strategies, matters concerning the overall policy on execution of duties and risk management are discussed.
+The meeting deliberates on matters referred to the Board of Directors, matters concerning the overall policy on execution of duties and risk management are discussed.